 It's as easy as buying a smartphone with a volume contract for each employee, adding them to the Active Directory, provisioning email, and enabling intranet access.
 As a rough estimate you'd expect this to be an investment of $30/employee/month, not including the additional effort for training and the project itself.

-For a company with 5,000 non-desk workers this would be a 1,800,000$ investment on a yearly basis.
-Pfew.
-Maybe not so easy after all.
+For a company with 5,000 non-desk workers this would be an $1,800,000 investment on a yearly basis.
+Phew.
+Maybe it's not so easy after all.

 So on the one hand, it's obvious that we need to invest in digitalizing the whole company.
 On the other hand, the cost for reaching non-desk workers seems to heavily outweigh all immediate ROI benefits.